 None of our officers receive direct compensation from us.
-Mr. Moe, our Chief Executive Officer, through his ownership interest in GSV Asset Management, is entitled to a portion of any profits earned by GSV Asset Management in performing its services under the Investment Advisory Agreement, which includes any fees payable to GSV Asset Management under the terms of the Investment Advisory Agreement, less expenses incurred by GSV Asset Management in performing its services under the Investment Advisory Agreement, less expenses incurred by GSV Asset Management in performing its services under the Investment Advisory Agreement.
+As a result, we do not engage any compensation consultants.
+Mr. Moe, the Chairman of our Board of Directors, through his ownership interest in GSV Asset Management, is entitled to a portion of any profits earned by GSV Asset Management in performing its services under the Investment Advisory Agreement, which includes any fees payable to GSV Asset Management under the terms of the Investment Advisory Agreement, less expenses incurred by GSV Asset Management in performing its services under the Investment Advisory Agreement.
+Mr. Klein, pursuant to a consulting agreement with GSV Asset Management, receives fees, directly or through entities with which he is affiliated, from GSV Asset Management equal to a percentage of each of the base management fee and the incentive fee paid by us to GSV Asset Management.

 The compensation of our finance, compliance, operations and administrative staff is paid by our administrator, GSV Capital Service Company, under the terms of the Administration Agreement.
-We reimburse GSV Capital Service Company an allocable portion of overhead and other expenses in performing its obligations under the Administration Agreement, including a portion of the rent and the compensation of our President, Chief Financial Officer, Chief Compliance Officer and other staff providing administrative services.
+We may reimburse GSV Capital Service Company an allocable portion of overhead and other expenses in performing its obligations under the Administration Agreement, including a portion of the rent and the compensation of the Company's President, Chief Financial Officer, Chief Compliance Officer and other staff providing administrative services.
 Mr. Rizzo, our Chief Compliance Officer, is compensated under the terms of an agreement between GSV Capital Service Company and Alaric Compliance Services LLC.
 GSV Capital Service Company has retained Mr. Rizzo and Alaric Compliance Services LLC pursuant to its obligations under the Administration Agreement.
-We had \$2,545,316 and \$2,681,079 in costs incurred under the Administration Agreement during the fiscal years ended December 31, 2016 and 2015, respectively.
+We had \$821,258 and \$1,874,839 in costs incurred under the Administration Agreement during the six months ended June 30, 2018 and the fiscal year ended December 31, 2017, respectively.